stevemckinney/iamsteve/content/pages/about.md

   </nav>

   <article id="site" className="col-content max-w-prose">
+    > This page is a work in progress

     ## Who is this for?
     Either you’re a developer wanting to improve their visual design skills, or a designer with some coding experience.
 You’re someone who understands the value of not only good design, but the requirement of making it look visually appealing too.
 Through sharing what I know and continue to learn, I hope to meet this need.